GoodData-BigQuery Integration Details

-When setting up direct data distribution from your BigQuery data warehouse, pay attention to the best practices concerning the following:
+When setting up direct data distribution from your BigQuery data warehouse, pay attention to the considerations and best practices listed in this article.

 This article is applicable to all use cases of GoodData and BigQuery integration:

 - Integrate a Data Source for a Data Warehouse (a getting-started guide based on sample data)

 - Integrate Data Warehouses Directly to GoodData based on an Existing LDM

 To connect your BigQuery data warehouse and GoodData, we recommend that you use Google Cloud Platform service account.

 For the sufficient level of access, grant your service account the following user roles:

 For more information, see https://cloud.google.com/iam/docs/service-accounts and https://cloud.google.com/bigquery/docs/access-control).